Laurent Merchiers

 Laurent Merchiers (9 June 1904 – 5 February 1986) was a Belgian liberal politician, lawyer, and a professor at the University of Ghent.

+During the occupation of Belgium, working as an editor for the clandestine newspapers Vrij Nederland and Het Belfort, and was also a member of the Ghent Independence Front affiliated with the KPB.
 He was mayor of Ghent in a liberal-socialist coalition from 1953 to 1958.
 Laurent Merchiers was a member of parliament and senator (1955–1971), and minister of justice (1958–1960).
 He resigned as a minister after the Congo crisis.